 Ms Henley-Smith provides Health Informatics expertise to MCATS.
 With a Masters in Information Systems, Sandra has experience within the health industry and skills and experience in data collection methodologies, data collection tools and Case Record form design.
-Sandra also conducts the introduction to data management training workshops and has intricate knowledge of the REDCap data management system.
+Sandra conducts the introduction to data management training workshops and works with David Ormiston-Smith to support the REDCap data management system.

 Dr Ronelle Welton

 Dr Welton is the MCATS Manager.
-With a background in nursing, a PhD in Molecular Biology working with animal venoms' and a Masters in Public Health and Tropical Medicine, her work within both research and industry (international public health programs), gives Ronelle a strong track record in health program design, monitoring and evaluation, project management and governance.
+With a background in nursing, a PhD working with animal venoms' and a Masters in Public Health and Tropical Medicine, her work within both research and industry focusing on implementation science (international public health programs), gives Ronelle a strong track record in health program design, monitoring and evaluation, project management and governance.